Murders of Jan Pietrzak and Quiana Jenkins-Pietrzak: Criminal trials

 On April 3, at a preliminary hearing for the four defendants, prosecutors alleged that the motivation for the crime was financial, not racial.
 Evidence, however, presented at the hearing detailed that two racist remarks were spray painted in the couple's home.
 Evidence was also presented showing that Jenkins-Pietrzak was sexually assaulted and that Jan was severely beaten.
 Riverside County investigator Benjamin Ramirez testified that property belonging to the couple was recovered from Miller's residence on Camp Pendleton, including bank cards, a bracelet with the couple's names written in Polish, and Pietrzak's dress blue uniform.
 Investigators further testified that footprints left at the crime scene were linked to shoes belonging to the suspects.

 On May 8, 2009, a recording was played in court of Cox's girlfriend, Melissa Buck, stating that after Cox and the other three accused returned home after the alleged murder, they drank beer and that one of them said, "Good job, E. You earned your stripes tonight."
 Buck stated that the four had carried out other burglaries prior to the killings and that she had gone with them on one occasion.

-In June, Miller acquaintance Justin P. Weissinger testified that several days after the crime Miller had confided in him details of the assault and killing of the Pietrzaks.
+In June, Miller's acquaintance Justin P. Weissinger testified that several days after the crime Miller had confided in him details of the assault and killing of the Pietrzaks.
 Weissinger had accompanied Miller and the other suspects on previous burglaries and home invasions.

 On August 12, 2009, Riverside County Superior Court Judge Judith Clark ordered the four defendants to be tried for the deaths of the Pietrzaks.
 The re-arraignment was scheduled for August 26.

 The trial of the four was suspended on February 1, 2011, after Kesaun Sykes urinated during a court hearing.
 The judge ordered a psychological evaluation for Sykes.
 Sykes' mental competency trial began on May 24, 2011.
 The jury returned a verdict of mentally fit after two hours of deliberations.
 In response, the judge ordered criminal proceedings to resume against Sykes and his co-defendants.